Meeting The Universal Savior

 Then said the Jews unto him, thou art not yet fifty years old, and hast thou seen Abraham?
 Jesus said unto them: Verily, verily, I say unto you, before Abraham was, I am.
 Then they took up stones to cast at him. ( John 8: 57-9)

 According to Shri Mataji Jesus was already existing eons ago at the very beginning of Creation itself.
-The history of the Divine is far ancient than the billions of years it took for this Earth to come to its present form.
+The history of the Divine is far more ancient than the billions of years it took for this Earth to come to its present form.
 It is the endless birth and dissolution of universes that constitutes Time.

 So how old is the Universal Savior?
-Why is He witnessed mingling with Shri Ganesha, Rama, Krishna, Shiva, Brahma, Vishnu and others, extremely ancient Vedic Supreme Beings who have been existing since the Dawn of Creation?
+Why is He witnessed mingling with Shri Ganesha, Rama, Krishna, Shiva, Brahma, Vishnu and other extremely ancient Vedic Supreme Beings who have been existing since the Dawn of Creation?

 Jesus Christ as existing in Kingdom of God